 The amount of website traffic your site attracts is vitally linked to your rank on the SERPs (Search Engine Results Pages).
 Your ultimate goal is to land above the fold (in the top four places) on the results page.
 Next best is somewhere just a little bit below that.
 Land on page two and there is a very good chance that no one will ever find you.

-A few short years ago choosing the right keywords and stuffing every possible variation of those keywords into your page content and your keyword field were all it took to rank with search engines.
+A few short years ago choosing the right keywords and stuffing every possible variation of those keywords into your page content and your keyword field was all it took to rank with search engines.
 Then, thankfully, Google started implementing penalties for black hat practices and keyword stuffing.

-For one thing you no longer need to add every possible variation of your theme into your copy in case you miss a user’s search due to different spelling or wording.
+For one thing, you no longer need to add every possible variation of your theme into your copy in case you miss a user’s search due to different spelling or wording.
 Google, and many other search engines, are now able to decipher the dualities and more subtle meaning of search terms for themselves through the way that they decide what your page is about.
 It can pick alternative spellings and give suggestions.

 It is also no longer necessary to enter all of your keywords into that little box that existed in the old Joomla websites.
 They just need to be in your copy and alt. text.